RKO Proctor's Theatre

 No one has favorited this theater yet

-Proctor’s first opened on November 24th, 1913, with two-a-day vaudeville.
-Architect Arland Johnson also designed Proctor’s in Troy, NY, which opened the following year.
+Proctor’s Theatre first opened on November 24th, 1913, with two-a-day vaudeville.
+Architect Arland Johnson also designed Proctor’s New Theatre in Troy, NY, which opened the following year.
 Proctor’s Mount Vernon was part of a five-story office building which also had stores on the street level.